Golden Plains - North

 Educational attainment in Golden Plains - North aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 17.0%, significantly lower than Victoria's average of 33.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 10.6%, followed by graduate diplomas (3.4%) and postgraduate qualifications (3.0%).
-Trade and technical skills are prominent, with 44.1% of residents aged 15+ holding vocational credentials - advanced diplomas (11.7%) and certificates (32.4%).
+Vocational credentials are prevalent, with 44.1% of residents aged 15+ holding them, including advanced diplomas (11.7%) and certificates (32.4%).
+Educational participation is high, with 29.3% of residents currently enrolled in formal education, comprising 11.6% in primary, 8.9% in secondary, and 2.9% in tertiary education.

-Educational participation is high, with 29.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.3% of residents currently enrolled in formal education.
 This includes 11.6% in primary education, 8.9% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education